 (Well, four if you count the salt)

-I don’t know how I came up with this recipe; sometimes when I’m in the kitchen, creativity just takes over and I’m powerless to stop it (not that I want to).
+I don’t know how I came up with this healthy alfredo recipe.
+Sometimes when I’m in the kitchen, creativity just takes over and I’m powerless to stop it!

 (Makes about 1 1/2 cups)